LLC vs. S-Corp

 • Form 1065 is used to calculate a partnership’s profit or loss.

-• Schedule K and Schedule K-1 are used to show each partner’s allocated share of the profit/loss.
+• Schedule K is used to break down a partnership’s income and deductions by category.
+Schedule K-1 is then used to show each partner’s allocated share of the various types of income and deductions.

-• Income (or gain) from a partnership maintains its original classification when it is passed through to a partner.
-As such, long-term capital gains will be taxed at a max rate of 15%, and ordinary business income is subject to Self-Employment Tax.
+• Income and deductions from a partnership maintain their original classification when they are passed through to a partner.
+For example, long-term capital gains will be taxed at a max rate of 23.8%, and ordinary business income is subject to self-employment tax.

 • Partners are taxed on their allocated share of the profit, regardless of how much of the profit is actually paid out to them.